Denise Richards And Eileen Davidson Share Photos, Offer Updates On The State Of Their Homes Amid Woolsy Fire

 “Feeling humbled and so devastated for everyone and every creature affected by [the Woolsey Fire],” she wrote in the caption of the photo below.

-After being evacuated last week, Eileen Davidson was led to believe her home had been completely destroyed.
-Then, 24 hours later, she learned that the only thing she and her family had lost was the yard around their home.”
+After being evacuated last week, Eileen Davidson was led to believe that her home had been completely destroyed.
+Then, 24 hours later, she learned that the only thing which she and her family had lost was the yard around their home.

 “After living for 24 hours thinking we lost our house completely we found out yesterday that we only lost the yard around our house.
 Sweating it out for the next 48 hours and praying for everybody involved in this devastating and horrific fire.
 Love to all of you,” she revealed on Twitter.

-The Real Housewives of Beverly Hills Season 9 is currently in production and expected to begin airing on Bravo TV sometime early next year.
+The Real Housewives of Beverly Hills Season 9 is currently in production.
+The show is expected to begin airing on Bravo TV sometime early next year.